arcticOak2/consistent-hashing/README.md

 CONFIGURATIONS
 ---

-All the configurations related with this project are in the file `config/hashing.yaml`.
+All the configurations related to this project are in the file `config/hashing.yaml`.

 HOW TO RUN
 ---